Pages

 Writing queries and where to find me online

 I am unable to respond to general writing queries.
-Please sign up to my weekly Substack posts at The Resilient Author for lots more of my insights into writing, publishing and creativity.
-I also have a newsletter for readers called Story Matters, where you can find all my latest book news and lots of bookish chat!
+Please sign up to my weekly Substack posts at Resilient Author for lots more of my insights into writing, publishing and creativity.
+I also have a newsletter for readers, Story Matters, where you can find all my latest book news and lots of bookish chat!

 A LITTLE BIT ABOUT ME